rhp997/BTPi/README.md

    }
    ```

    The WMS Pulse Board and QlikView endpoints (XML) can be configured here to avoid their inclusion in client side code.
+If these parameters have been set, a relative path may be utilized in client-side fetches.

 _Note:_ If the btpi.port setting is changed from the default (3000), it will also need to be updated <a href="RPIConfig.md#elsewhere">in the RPi startup file</a>.